Project initiatives and research publications included:

 Survey series to provide a window into the opinions and priorities of western Canadians.
 Major public opinion surveys were conducted in 2001, 2003, 2004, 2006, 2007 and 2008.

-Recent West in Canada Publications include:
+Other West in Canada Publications include: